 Zurich even knew how to touch me in a way I wasn’t sure I could be touched anymore – with her house deco.
 It’s not that I was jaded but I thought I had seen what the world had to offer (totally misplaced arrogance of course given that I haven’t even explored large chunks of the world).
 But you know, I’d scoured through some popular markets in Europe, Turkey, South Asia, and South East Asia and I thought khalas!
 I’ve seen and done it, what else is there to know about vintage, retro and eclectic.
 Well, there’s room to continue being delighted clearly.
 The Einzelstuck store on Falkenstrasse specialized in quirky.

 This is all about texture for me.
 Delectable fabrics as upholstery, leather bound trays and some luxurious bath products too.
 They also decked out the ambiance beautifully, making you want to linger and check every item out carefully even if you may need to save abut for shopping.
 For me it was like the designer version of Bangkoks’s Chatuchak Plaza where they keep all their homewares.

 Zurich is still Switzerland.
 It’s not the place to find spiritual elevation, or encounter people who will offer you access to their inner lives easily.
-But it has possibly the best that Western Europe can offer (classical architecture, stylish perfection in shopping, incredible curation of vegetarian food, heavenly chocolates and cakes, orderliness in everything) without the collateral damage that usually comes with it (overpopulation, ruthless city dwellers, dirty alleyways).
+But it has possibly the best that Western Europe can offer (classical architecture, stylish perfection in shopping, incredible curation of vegetarian food, heavenly chocolates and cakes, orderliness in everything) without the collateral damage that usually comes with it (cold, ruthless city dwellers, busy-busy-busy).
 I am already planning my return…